 A recent study by InsitesConsulting found that millennials place great value on attention and appraisal.
 In fact, 42% of millennials want feedback on a weekly basis, double the percentage of previous generations.

-Weekly one-on-one meetings are an efficient way to fulfil millennials' desire for feedback.
+Weekly one-on-one meetings are an efficient way to fulfill millennials' desire for feedback.
 One-on-one meetings provide a level of personalization that can't be achieved in strategic or larger meetings.

 Feedback doesn't need to take place only in one-on-one meetings.
 Set aside time in team meetings for 'appreciations', for example, validating staff for their weekly achievements.